top of page

 What this means in practice for governance

-A board that wants to govern AI seriously needs to act on several fronts simultaneously.
+A board serious about AI governance must act on several fronts simultaneously.

-Strategically, it must require a clear map of AI usage across the organization: which departments, for which tasks, at what risk levels, under what supervision.
-This mapping is the starting point for any serious governance, and many organizations still don’t have one.
+Strategically, it must map AI usage across the organization: which departments, which tasks, at what risk levels, under what supervision.
+This mapping is the foundation for any serious governance.
+Many organizations, when asked to produce one, discover they cannot.

-Operationally, it must look at verification and quality control processes.
-When an AI tool produces a financial analysis, a legal document, or a client communication, who reviews it?
-Against what criteria?
+Operationally, it must examine verification and quality control processes.
+When an AI tool produces financial analysis, legal documents, or client communications, who reviews it?
+Against what standards?
 How often?
-Human review mechanisms are not a brake on innovation; they are the condition for its reliability.
+Human review mechanisms are not innovation brakes.
+They are the precondition for reliable innovation.

-On the human side, and this is an aspect that’s often overlooked, the board must ensure that teams are supported through this transition.
-Supported means trained, yes, but also listened to.
+The board must also ensure teams are supported through this transition.
+Support means training, certainly, but also genuine listening.
 What is their experience?
-Where are they running into difficulties?
-What uses have they developed on their own that might deserve to be formalized or scaled?
-The best intelligence on how AI is actually being used in an organization often comes from the people using it daily, not from management presentations.
+Where do they encounter difficulties?
+What uses have they developed that might merit formalization or scaling?
+The most useful intelligence on how AI operates in practice comes from daily users, not management presentations.

-On the ethical front, the board must draw a clear line between what the law permits and what is acceptable to the organization, its employees, and its stakeholders.
-As Peter Lee noted at the ICAEW panel, regulatory compliance and ethical acceptability are two distinct things.
-A company can be fully compliant with the EU AI Act and still adopt practices its employees find unacceptable.
+On the ethical front, the board must distinguish between what regulation permits and what the organization, its employees, and stakeholders find acceptable.
+As Peter Lee noted at the ICAEW panel, regulatory compliance and ethical acceptability are separate matters.
+A company can meet every requirement of the EU AI Act and adopt practices its workforce finds unacceptable.

 The symmetrical trap

-Good governance sits between these two extremes.
-It requires understanding what AI enables, identifying where it creates value, governing high-risk uses, supporting teams, and building feedback loops that allow the organization to learn and adjust over time.
+Sound governance sits between these poles.
+It requires understanding what AI enables, identifying where it creates value, governing high-risk uses, supporting teams, and building feedback loops that allow the organization to learn and adjust.

-And to do all of this with discernment, you need a concrete sense of what you’re talking about.
-Which brings us back to the starting point: board competence in AI governance comes through practice.
-A few hours of attentive use are worth more than ten hours of reading on the subject.
+To do this with discernment, you need a concrete sense of your subject.
+Board competence in AI governance develops through practice.
+A few hours of attentive use exceed ten hours of reading.

 Marie Horodecki-Aymes is the founder of MHA Insights Inc., a consulting firm specializing in ESG strategy, responsible marketing, and AI governance.
 A Chartered Administrator (Adm.A., C.Adm.), she brings over 20 years of experience in brand strategy and sustainability in retail and consumer goods across Europe and Canada.
 She helps organizations navigate their sustainability transition and their responsible integration of AI.